Exploring dynamical phase transitions with cold atoms in an optical cavity: Methods

-In Fig.~\ref{fig:PhaseDiagram}(b)-(c) we present the system phase diagram, where we map the magnetization $\langle \hat{J}_z \rangle$ as a function of the probe detuning $\delta$ and drive amplitude $\Omega$.
-A discontinuous boundary separates the non-equilibrium phases for $\Omega/(\chi N) \lessapprox 0.65$, shown by the solid black line in Fig.~\ref{fig:PhaseDiagram}(c).
-However, as the drive is further increased and for $\delta > 0$ the boundary dilutes to a smooth crossover, as shown by the dashed black line in Fig.~\ref{fig:PhaseDiagram}(c).
+In Fig.~\ref{fig:PhaseDiagram}b)-c) we present the system phase diagram (under the assumption of uniform atom-light coupling), where we map the magnetization $\langle \hat{J}_z \rangle$ as a function of the probe detuning $\delta$ and drive amplitude $\Omega$.
+A sharp boundary separates the dynamical phases for $\Omega/(\chi N) \lessapprox 0.65$, shown by the solid white line in Fig.~\ref{fig:PhaseDiagram}c).
+However, as the drive is further increased and for $\delta/(\chi N) <-1/8$ the boundary dilutes to a smooth crossover, as shown by the dashed white line in Fig.~\ref{fig:PhaseDiagram}c).

-Using similar results as the ones shown in Fig.~\ref{fig:detuning}, we are able to map out this boundary and define a critical detuning $\delta_c$ at which the system jumps between the two NEP for different fixed drive strengths $\Omega$.
+Using similar results as the ones shown in Fig.~\ref{fig:detuning}, for the inhomogeneous case relevant for experiment we are able to map out this boundary and define a critical detuning $\delta_c$ between the two dynamical phases for different fixed drive strengths $\Omega$.
 We identify these values by looking at the maximum gradient on each of the experimental and numerical $\langle \hat{J}_z \rangle$ against $\delta$ plots shown in Fig.~\ref{fig:detuning}.
-In Fig.~\ref{fig:ED2}(b) we plot $\delta_c$ against $\Omega$ (markers) and compare to numerical simulations (solid lines) for two opposite cavity detunings $\Delta/(2\pi) = \pm 50~$MHz.
+In Fig.~\ref{fig:ED2}b) we plot $\delta_c$ against $\Omega$ (markers) and compare to numerical simulations (solid lines) for two opposite cavity detunings $\Delta/(2\pi) =\pm50$~MHz.
+For values above $\Omega/(\chi N) \approx 0.31$ the solid traces do not represent a strict phase boundary but rather characterize the crossover region analogous to the crossover region indicated by a white dashed line in Fig.~\ref{fig:PhaseDiagram}c) for the homogeneous case.

+In the SI we derive an expression for the boundary between the two dynamical phases based on the model presented in the main text [Eq.~(\ref{eqn:Hamiltonian})] in the mean field limit.
+In the homogeneous case the phase boundary $\Omega_c(\delta)$ is, for $\delta/(\chi N)>-1/8$: \begin{widetext}

+\end{widetext} To address the inhomogeneous coupling present in our experiment, we rescale $g\to 0.62g$ and thus $\chi \to 0.38\chi$ and $\Omega \to 0.62\Omega$ in this equation as described earlier.
+A comparison of the rescaled Eq.~(\ref{eqn:MCriticalOmega}) to the experimental data is shown as the black traces in Fig.~\ref{fig:ED2}b).